matthewhall78/hello-world/resume.md

 		- Lead BPM for the Coal Titles Sub project of MMRASI to replace the MiDA Mainframe system and linkage to NRPP common components
 - Responsible for leading information system's planning with business areas (4 yrs)
-	* Assessing the current state of the business and its supporting systems
+	* Completed Assessments of the current state of the business and its supporting systems
-	* Collaboratively developing business cases for the application vision
+	* Collaboratively developed business cases for the application vision
-	* Reviewing with Executive the technical health and business value of their systems
+	* Reviewed with Executive the technical health and business value of their systems
-	* Forecasting requests for capital and operational funding to support the future state
+	* Forecasted requests for capital and operational funding to support the future state
 - Experience in procurement, contract & budget management: (April 2007 - Present, 8 yrs)
 	* Planning, writing and evaluating procurement documents, including RFPs
 	* Preparing quarterly and annual budget forecasts for Executive